zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Inheritance_object-oriented_programming.md

 # Inheritance (object-oriented programming)

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:29:34.912871+00:00
+- **Last Updated:** 2024-12-07 14:45:49 UTC
 - **Original Article:** [Inheritance (object-oriented programming)](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming))
 - **Language:** en
 - **Page ID:** 2617746

 ## Summary
 In object-oriented programming, inheritance is the mechanism of basing an object or class upon another object (prototype-based inheritance) or class (class-based inheritance), retaining similar implementation.
 Also defined as deriving new classes (sub classes) from existing ones such as super class or base class and then forming them into a hierarchy of classes.
-In most class-based object-oriented languages like C++, an object created through inheritance, a "child object", acquires all the prope
+In most class-based object-oriented languages like C++, an object created through inheritance, a "child object", acquires all the properties and behaviors of the "parent object", with the exception of: constructors, destructors, overloaded operators and friend functions of the base class.
+Inheritance allows programmers to create classes that are built upon existing classes, to specify a new implementation while maintaining the same behaviors (realizing an interface), to reuse code and to independently extend original software via public classes and interfaces.
+The relationships of objects or classes through inheritance give rise to a directed acyclic graph.
+An inherited class is called a subclass of its parent class or super class.
+The term inheritance is loosely used for both class-based and prototype-based programming, but in narrow use the term is reserved for class-based programming (one class inherits from another), with the corresponding technique in prototype-based programming being instead called delegation (one object delegates to another).
+Class-modifying inheritance patterns can be pre-defined according to simple network interface parameters such that inter-language compatibility is preserved.
+Inheritance should not be confused with subtyping.
+In some languages inheritance and subtyping agree, whereas in others they differ; in general, subtyping establishes an is-a relationship, whereas inheritance only reuses implementation and establishes a syntactic relationship, not necessarily a semantic relationship (inheritance does not ensure behavioral subtyping).
+To distinguish these concepts, subtyping is sometimes referred to as interface inheritance (without acknowledging that the specialization of type variables also induces a subtyping relation), whereas inheritance as defined here is known as implementation inheritance or code inheritance.
+Still, inheritance is a commonly used mechanism for establishing subtype relationships.
+Inheritance is contrasted with object composition, where one object contains another object (or objects of one class contain objects of another class); see composition over inheritance.
+In contrast to subtyping’s is-a relationship, composition implements a has-a relationship.
+Mathematically speaking, inheritance in any system of classes induces a strict partial order on the set of classes in that system.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles with unsourced statements
 - Category:All pages needing cleanup